hyperledger/iroha-2-docs/src/guide/configure/keys.md

 ::: details Working with Kagami

-Since there is currently no `kagami` package available, if you want to copy the program somewhere convenient e.g. `/bin` for system-wide use you need to build it first:
+Since there is currently no `kagami` package available, if you want to copy the program somewhere convenient e.g. `/bin` for system-wide use, you need to build it first:

 ```bash